Working with your PI and others

 What do you need from your PI / Research group?

 Now think about and make notes on what you need from your PI / research group.
 Again, discuss this and share ideas with colleagues and friends if appropriate.

 Do you know what your stated duties are?
 If not how can you find out / articulate them?
 What kind of help do you need and where can you get it?
 If your PI is unable to help, where else can you get it?
 Do you know what you are entitled to?
 For example holiday allowances, your stated working hours, equipment…..?

-When you have made a note of the things you need, think about which you can reasonably and realistically expect from your PI, and which you might find elsewhere.
-For example your HR Department, or the MPLS Division.
+When you have made a note of the things you need, think about which you can reasonably and realistically expect from your PI, and which you might find elsewhere (for example your department's HR team, or the MPLS Division).
 Remember too that there are formal processes that apply to your employment, and you are entitled to ask for these to be carried out if they are not forthcoming: